hekmon/ha-custstats/README.md

 ## Configuration

 Once the integration has been installed and Home Assistant restarted, navigate to the integrations page, select the `Add Integration` button and search for `Custom Integration Stats`.
 Once the configuration modal opens up, put the integration domain of the integration your want statistics for.
 If you are unsure of the integration domain, check the [stats file](https://analytics.home-assistant.io/custom_integrations.json) for the integration your are looking for.

+If you want to track more than one custom integration, simply repeat the process.